pyrkamarcin/CommonDataLayer/docs/stability.md

 # Stability of Common Data Layer

 ## Glossary
-Stable API - breaking change requires MAJOR version bump, Experimental API - breaking change does not requires MAJOR version bump.
+Stable API - breaking change requires MAJOR version bump, Experimental API - breaking change does not require MAJOR version bump.
 CDL_IM - Common Data Layer Ingestion Message format

 ## Motivation
 Common Data Layer is growing rapidly.
 It means that some parts of its API may change over time.
 To prevent bumping MAJOR version every release (or slowing down development by stabilizing every feature) team decided to pick API parts that are mature and should not change very often and stabilize it.
-The rest is considered unstable/experimental - you can play with it but it might be prone to errors or major changes.
+The rest is considered unstable/experimental - you can play with it, but it might be prone to errors or major changes.

 This document describes state after release 1.1.0